jcw024/lichess_database_ETL/README.md

 - Average games played: 482
 - Maximum games played: 250,516

-**Which elo bands analyze their games the most?**
+**Which rating bands analyze their games the most?**

 ![Alt test](./analytics/plots/pct_analyzed_per_elo_bracket.png?raw=true)

 Most analyzed games are clustered at the top levels, probably by viewers or possibly by someone who decided to have a bunch of master games analyzed in bulk.
 1800s seem to analyze the least.
 Perhaps at the higher levels, there is less need to rely on the computer and more reliance on player skill.
 Intuitively, that seems to make sense, at least from what I've seen strong chess players on youtube do.
 But then again, the difference is really small (only 1-2%) and probably is not significant.

-**What is the typical change between players' starting and ending elo ratings?**
+**What is the typical change between players' starting and ending ratings?**

 - **Most negative change (banned):** -1045.96.
 This account (laurent17320) was closed for violating terms of service (probably for intentionally losing games).
-They went from 1950 down to 895 elo.
+They went from 1950 down to 895 rating.
 - **Most negative change (not banned):** -1012.33.
-This account (Gyarados) went from 2145 elo down to 1133.
+This account (Gyarados) went from 2145 rating down to 1133.
 I think this account used to be played by a strong player around the year 2016, then was handed off to a weaker player in 2017 who proceeded to drop the rating down to where it is now.
 - **Median change:** 0.
 Most players don't play more than ~30 or so games before quitting lichess permanently, much less so staying active longer than 1 month.
 Hence why the most common rating change is 0.
 - **Mean change:** 22.
 As expected, players should tend to get stronger over time, but the average is probably brought down by the majority of casual, non-serious chess players on lichess.
 - **Most positive change:** 1404.
 This is held by the account PeshkaCh, as of this writing (Oct 2021) an 11 year old world chess champion from ukraine.
 Browsing some of the other top accounts, some of them are bots, many of them have been closed.
 - **Highest positive change/month:** 897.
-I have explored accounts with the greatest elo change/month, however most of them are either bots with a very short activity timespan (ok\_zabu) or accounts that have been closed/banned probably for cheating (as expected).
+I have explored accounts with the greatest rating change/month, however most of them are either bots with a very short activity timespan (ok\_zabu) or accounts that have been closed/banned probably for cheating (as expected).
 I don't think these accounts are particularly interesting.
 For reference, the account with the most positive change had an average increase of 33.45 elo/month.

 ![Alt test](./screenshots/peschkach_bio.png?raw=true)
 ![Alt test](./screenshots/peschkach.png?raw=true)